 I studied Physics at Imperial College, completing my BSc in 2006, before obtaining my MSc in Optics and Photonics in 2007.
 I stayed on at Imperial to complete a PhD in Laser Physics and Nonlinear Optics in 2011, supervised by Prof Mike Damzen.
 During my PhD I developed high average power pulsed (modelocked and Q-switched) diode-pumped solid-state lasers, largely based on Nd-doped gain media operating at 1μm and 1.3μm, with the aim of producing highly-engineered laser systems for materials processing and biomedical imaging applications.

-If you'd like to hear a brief, accessible explanation about the project with the European Space Agency, you can watch this (slightly embarrassing) video and this (even more embarrassing) video from 2016's World Economic Forum Annual Meeting of the New Champions.
+If you'd like to hear a brief, accessible explanation about using lasers to monitor the earth, you can watch this (slightly embarrassing) video and this (even more embarrassing) video from 2016's World Economic Forum Annual Meeting of the New Champions.

 In 2016, I became one of the World Economic Forum's Young Scientists, an honour that acknowledges and "brings together the most forward-thinking and advanced young scientific minds in the world".